Dillian Whyte: Whyte vs. Tetteh

-In November 2024, during the broadcast of Chris Billam-Smith vs. Gilberto Ramirez, DAZN announced Whyte would return to the ring on December 15 at the Europa Point Sports Complex in Gibraltar against Ghanian boxer Ebenezer Tetteh (23–1, 20 KOs).
+In November 2024, during the broadcast of Chris Billam-Smith vs. Gilberto Ramirez, DAZN announced Whyte would return to the ring on December 15 at the Europa Point Sports Complex in Gibraltar against Ghanaian boxer Ebenezer Tetteh (23–1, 20 KOs).
 Tetteh's only loss came to Daniel Dubois in September 2019 via a first round stoppage.
 Tetteh was on a 4-fight win streak since then.
 Whyte won the bout by stoppage in the seventh round.
 Tetteh opened the fight positively, going for Whyte and even backing him up against the ropes.
 Whyte managed to slip most of the shots.
 Tetteh looked tired following the first round and remaining fatigued, only having little success until the end.
 Tetteh's nose was busted in round 4, which put him back on the attack.
 Whyte attempted to knock out Tetteh in round 7.
 The fight became ugly with Whyte beginning to use roughhouse tactics.
 Post-fight, Whyte spoke about his frustration and said he wanted to get rounds in after not being active enough.
 He again stated his desire to fight on a future Riyadh Season card.

 Cancelled Joe Joyce fight

-On 8 February 2025, it was reported by The Ring Magazine, Queensberry Promotions debut card on DAZN would take place on 5th April with the headline bout being Whyte vs. Joe Joyce (16–3, 15 KOs) in a heavyweight contest.
-Joyce was already scheduled to fight Patrick Korte on a 1st March card, which would be considered a warm up and Joyce had only won one in his last four.
+On 8 February 2025, it was reported by The Ring Magazine, Queensberry Promotions debut card on DAZN would take place on 5 April with the headline bout being Whyte vs. Joe Joyce (16–3, 15 KOs) in a heavyweight contest.
+Joyce was already scheduled to fight Patrick Korte on a 1 March card, which would be considered a warm up and Joyce had only won one in his last four.
 Two days later the fight card was announced via a press conference in Manchester, with the event taking place at the Co-op Live Arena.
 There was an awkward exchange during the press conference between Whyte and Joyce, when Whyte called him 'boring'.
 This was a response to Joyce telling the media that he was going knock Whyte out.
-Whyte said, “Joe Joyce said he’s going to knock me out on the 5^{th} of April – we’ll see.
-Joe Joyce is going to put me to sleep but not by knocking him out because he’s f--cking boring.
-He’s the only man I know who can put coffee to sleep.
+Whyte said, "Joe Joyce said he's going to knock me out on the 5th of April – we'll see.
+Joe Joyce is going to put me to sleep but not by knocking him out because he's f--cking boring.
+He's the only man I know who can put coffee to sleep.
 Boring as f--k.
 Great fighter, but a boring guy… I just come to fight.
 I never said I was the best fighter in the world but I come to fight.
-His main defense is to hit until he gets tired,” Joyce replied, “It works.”
+His main defense is to hit until he gets tired," Joyce replied, "It works."
 After a small back and forth, Whyte noted that Joyce was a nice guy.
 On 4 March, TalkSport reported that Whyte had pulled out of the fight with Joyce after picking up an injury in training.
 Joyce would remain on the card, looking for a new opponent.
 Filip Hrgović would eventually replace the injured Whyte and beat Joyce by unanimous decision.